center-for-threat-informed-defense/summiting-the-pyramid/docs/precision-recall-robustness.rst

   - **Precision is the fraction of relevant malicious events among all events matched by an analytic.** High precision analytics create fewer false positives.
   - **Recall is the fraction of relevant malicious events that are detected by an analytic.** High recall analytics are less likely to miss malicious activity.

 There is often a tradeoff between precision and recall: as one increases, the other decreases.
-This requires dialing the right balance between minimizing detections while not getting overwhelmed with false positives.
+This requires dialing the right balance between minimizing missed detections while not getting overwhelmed with false positives.
 With Summiting the Pyramid, a third component has been introduced to the mix.

   - **Robustness measures the effort needed by an adversary to evade an analytic.** Robustness is directly related to the cost required by an adversary to evade detection, including time, resources, and money.